The Daily Routine

 Jazz Composition and Improvisation

 Engraving and Notation

 General tuition for 2019 is $700.
 This covers daily lunch & snacks, all coursework materials, a t-shirt, transportation to/from Princeton for SōSI, and the cost of a high-quality recording at the final concert.
-Tuition does NOT include the cost of housing and/or additional meal plans for resident students, which averages $700–900 in total.
+Tuition does NOT include the cost of housing and/or additional meal plans for resident students, which averages $700–1,000 depending on your needs.

-We will provide several partial ($350) and full scholarships in 2019 based on financial need.
+We will award several partial and full scholarships in 2019 based on financial need.
 Students who wish to apply for financial aid scholarships will be asked to fill out an additional application.

 The Boyer College of Music and Dance is split between two buildings: Presser Hall (where the majority of the camp will take place) and Rock Hall (where the final performance will be).
 Both buildings are located on the main campus.
 Students will have access to over 60 practice rooms with pianos, two music technology labs, the Presser Listening Library, and several classrooms with Steinway grand pianos.
 Students will also receive a tour of the state of the art Boyer Recording Studio, located on the third floor of Presser Hall.